s0lst1c3/eaphammer/README.md

 	./eaphammer --bssid 00:11:22:33:44:00 --essid h4x0r --channel 4 --wpa 2 --auth ttls --interface wlan0 --creds

-Please refer to the options described in [VII - Additional EAPHammer Options](#vii---additional-eaphammer-options) section of this document for additional details about these flags.
+Please refer to the options described in [VIII - Additional EAPHammer Options](#vii---additional-eaphammer-options) section of this document for additional details about these flags.

 ## III - Stealing AD Credentials Using Hostile Portal Attacks